LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 exceptions to this rule are SPFGMR that supports right preconditioning only and PCG that performs symmetric preconditioning.
-For the specification of a preconditioner, see the iterative linear solver portions of sections :numref:`Usage.ARKStep.OptionalInputs` and :numref:`Usage.ARKStep.UserSupplied`.
+For the specification of a preconditioner, see the iterative linear solver portions of :numref:`ARKODE.Usage.ARKStep.OptionalInputs` and :numref:`ARKODE.Usage.UserSupplied`.

 If preconditioning is done, user-supplied functions should be used to define left and right preconditioner matrices :math:`P_1` and